 GREATER MEKONG SUBREGION ACADEMIC AND RESEARCH NETWORK (GMSARN), c/o Asian Institute of Technology, P.O.
 Box 4, Klong Luang, Pathumthani 12120, Thailand

 GMSARN Secretariat Office

 The GMSARN International Journal is a quarterly journal published by GMSARN in March, June, September and December of each year.

 GMSARN International Journal

 The GMSARN International Journal is a unique Journal dedicated to dissemination of research findings in GMS region and beyond.
-The thematic areas include Energy, Environment, Natural Resource management and Development.
+The thematic areas include Environment, Energy, and Sustainable Development.